dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

    >    kubectl apply -f operator.yaml
    >    ```

-1. Wait for the `alertmanagers.monitoring.coreos.com`, `prometheuses.monitoring.coreos.com` and `servicemonitors.monitoring.coreos.com` custom resource definitions to be created.
+1. Wait for the `alertmanagers.monitoring.coreos.com`, `prometheuses.monitoring.coreos.com`, `servicemonitors.monitoring.coreos.com` and
+   `elasticsearchclusters.enterprises.upmc.com` custom resource definitions to be created.
 Check by running:

    ```
    kubectl get customresourcedefinitions
    ```

+{% include {{page.version}}/elastic-storage.md %}

-1. If your cluster is connected to the Internet, use the following command to install Prometheus and Alertmanager.
+1. If your cluster is connected to the internet, use the following command to install Prometheus, Alertmanager and ElasticSearch.

    ```
    kubectl apply -f \